skyfireitdiy/chatgpt/README.md

 ## Usage

-To start a new chat session, you can use the `:call chatgpt#Chat()` command.
+To ask for some question, you can use the `:call chatgpt#Chat()` command.
 It will prompt you to enter the text you want to send to the AI, and show the response in the buffer.

+The session feature enables ChatGPT to have the capability of conducting a continuous conversation.
+Therefore, before asking a question, you can first set up a session.

 You can also use the following commands:

 - `:call chatgpt#LoadSession()`: load an existing chat session.
 - `:call chatgpt#DeleteSession()`: delete an existing chat session.